RabboniRabi/ros-basic-rover/README.md

 There are two sets of scripts for two modes of operating the rover.

-For moving the rover with a keyboard run the following nodes along wiyh roscore:
+For moving the rover with a keyboard run the following nodes along wih roscore:

 ```
 listener.py